open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 - `"NONE"`: No measurements are eligble for exemplar sampling.
 - `"ALL"`: All measurements are eligible for exemplar sampling.
 - `"WITH_SAMPLED_TRACE"`: Only allow measurements with a sampled parent span in context.

+## Compatibility requirements

+All the metrics components SHOULD allow new methods to be added to existing components without introducing breaking changes.

+All the metrics SDK methods SHOULD allow optional parameter(s) to be added to existing methods without introducing breaking changes.

+## Concurrency requirements

+For languages which support concurrent execution the Metrics SDKs provide specific guarantees and safeties.

+**MeterProvider** - Meter creation, `ForceFlush` and `Shutdown` are safe to be called concurrently.

+**ExemplarFilter** - all methods are safe to be called concurrently.

+**ExemplarReservoir** - all methods are safe to be called concurrently.

+**MeterReader** - `Collect`, `ForceFlush` and `Shutdown` are safe to be called concurrently.

+**MetricExporter** - `ForceFlush` and `Shutdown` are safe to be called concurrently.